 “In your latest post you questioned whether or not you did a good job.
 Well, around here they’re still talking about your visit; you were amazing.”

-This is what I strive for in every presentation I conduct.
+Zoom or in-person, this is what I strive for in every presentation I conduct.
 And it’s why I continue to believe the benefit you receive from it more than justifies the money you put into it.